 And finally, Exhibit 5, is the Amended Environmental Assessment (EA) for the proposed TCE.
 The original EA for the well, pipeline and associated well pad was updated and expanded to include the impacts associated with the proposed TCE.
-Also included with the EA is an expanded Cultural Clearance Report and Threatened and Endangered Species Report.
+Also included with the EA is a letter from the Bureau of Indian Affairs, Navajo Indian Irrigation Project Office which provides their cultural report findings for this project proposal.
+That report indicated that the proposed site is clear of any archeological or cultural resources.

 Energen Resources appreciates the long standing relationship we have with the Navajo Nation and look forward your approval of our application.
-If you require additional information or have any questions regarding the above, please contact me at (505) 324-4127
+If you require additional information or have any questions regarding the above, please contact me at (505) 324-4120